risd-web/webtype-spring2020/content/lectures/01-html.md

 ## Semantic Markup
-- Semantic: relating to meaning in language or logic Semantic markup establishes the hierarchy and structure of information.
+Semantic: relating to meaning in language or logic

+Semantic markup establishes the hierarchy and structure of information.
 The latest version of html, html5, introduced several new elements (among other things) to improve how precisely a tag can describe the content it contains.

+- Read more on how [Semantic Markup is important for Web Accessibility](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML)

-※ Clicking around on this site, you might notice that you’ll see the underlying elements.
+※ Clicking around on this site, you might notice that you’ll see the underlying HTML tags.
 But the best way to see this is to open up the Inspector.

 - headings `h1`, `h2`, `h3`, `h4`, `h5`, `h6`
 - paragraph `p`